apache/sling-site/src/main/jbake/content/project-information.md

 ## Mailing Lists

-The following english-speaking mailing lists that have been established for this project.
+The following English-speaking mailing lists have been established for this project.
 For each list, there is a subscribe, unsubscribe, and an archive link.

 The Sling Users List is the preferred way of getting help with Sling.
 However, you can also [Ask a Sling question on StackOverflow](http://stackoverflow.com/questions/ask?tags=sling) if you prefer.

 Please subscribe before posting messages to these lists.
-If you don't, your messages are likely to be delayed, as we need to moderate them, or maybe even lost in the flow of spam that we get from non-subscribed senders.
+If you don't, your messages are likely to be delayed, as we need to moderate them, or maybe even become lost in the flow of spam that we get from non-subscribed senders.

 | Name | Subscribe | Unsubscribe | Post | ASF Archive | Other Archives |
 |---|---|---|---|---|---|